cloudmine/CloudMineSDK-JavaScript/README.md

 <script type="text/javascript" src="https://raw.github.com/cloudmine/cloudmine-js/master/js/cloudmine.js"></script>
 ```

+You may also rebuild and test the CloudMine JavaScript library by using the provided Cakefile.

 ## Documentation

-Detailed documentation, tutorials and code samples are on our developer site: https://cloudmine.me/docs/javascript.
+Detailed documentation, tutorials and code samples are on our developer site: https://cloudmine.me/docs/js.

 Direct link to API reference documentation: https://cloudmine.me/js-docs/symbols/WebService.html.